What is burnout syndrome?

 "If you enjoy your work, you can't burn out."

-• Be kind & gracious to yourself - life is like a roller coaster, sometimes we are up and sometimes we are down.
-It's okay to feel "crappy" sometimes, it's not a sign of weakness.
+• Be kind and gracious to yourself — life is a roller coaster; sometimes we're up, sometimes we're down.
+It's okay to feel crappy now and then — it's not a sign of weakness.

-• Remember, just because you've burned out doesn't mean you can't "flare up" again!
+• Remember: Just because you’ve burned out doesn’t mean you can’t reignite.

 Where to get professional help?